mntushar/django-eshop/README.md

 # django-eshop
-Currency will be shown based on sales person locati
+Currency will be shown based on sales person location